Albacusphetical/multi-transpose/README.md

 ![image](https://github.com/Albacusphetical/multi-transpose/assets/137510000/0ce230d0-d1bb-4286-8f0b-0faf67018c7a)

-Now, you need to give the app or whatever you run multi-transpose, permissions in Accessibility and Input Monitoring.
+Now, you need to give the app or whatever you run for multi-transpose, permissions in Accessibility and Input Monitoring.
 This can be done by going to Security and Preferences > Security and Privacy > Privacy and do the following:

 Make sure to select multi-transpose from your Applications folder!